-Golden birthdays aren’t just for adults–if you’re child is turning one on the first or six on the sixth it’s their lucky birthday as well.
+Golden birthday parties aren’t just for adults and 50th birthdays.
+If your child is turning one on the first or six on the sixth it’s their lucky birthday as well.
 Nothing beats a golden first birthday party!
 Start their day with gold additions to their morning routine: a breakfast plate with a gold rim or glittery stickers tucked in their backpack.

-Searching for gold: Any theme can become a little more magical with a hint of gold: think other-wordly unicorns with hints of gold, a pretty gilded princess party, Harry Potter wizard theme with Golden Snitch-inspired accents, or gold medals for everyone at a laser tag or gymnastics party.
+Searching for gold: Any theme can become a little more magical with a hint of gold: think other-worldly unicorns with hints of gold, a pretty gilded princess party, Harry Potter wizard theme with Golden Snitch-inspired accents, or gold medals for everyone at a laser tag or gymnastics party.

 Decorate: Keep things easy by sticking with a simple shiny palette.
 You’ll be surprised the difference a gold curtain and tablecloth can make in setting the tone.
-Then, add interest with gold stars, stripes, confetti, or a banner announcing the birthday child from a specialty party store like Meri Meri––our go-to for partyware.
+Then, add interest with gold stars, stripes, confetti, or a “Happy Birthday” banner announcing the child of honor from a specialty party store like Meri Meri––our go-to for partyware.

 Food ideas: Use gold-wrapped chocolate coins in piñatas or treasure chests.
 Ask your local baker if they can create gold donuts for a decadent sleepover breakfast.
 For a DIY take any kid-friendly treat can shine with a little edible gold spray paint.

 Now that you’ve got a solid gold party plan, get your guest list going with Paperless Post Flyer or add a Midas Touch with a classic card.
 Similarly, set the scene for your little nugget’s birthday with a kids’ birthday party invitation.